-If the response determinant indicates an "Alpha" or "Bravo Cold" response at the end of questioning, then the MEDIC unit will continue to the incident with the appropriate First Responder.
-The MEDIC unit can be cancelled by the First Responder only after contact with the person requiring assistance.
+If the response determinant indicates an "Alpha" or "Bravo Cold" response at the end of questioning, then the MEDIC unit will then be cancelled for the incident and the appropriate First Responder continued for assisting the caller.
+If the response determinant indicates "Charlie", "Delta", or "Echo" response then that level of dispatch should occur and MEDIC should continue to respond.